-The PHA does not already have a reasonable estimation of its value from previously collected information, or © Copyright 2023 Nan McKay & Associates, Inc. Page 7-23

-The amount reported by the family in the certification appears obviously in error.
+The PHA does not already have a reasonable estimation of its value from previously collected information, or © Copyright 2023 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use.
+Page 7-23 ACOP 11/1/23 The amount reported by the family in the certification appears obviously in error.